suzuki-shunsuke/ghproj/README.md

 ## GitHub Access token

+ghproj needs a GitHub access token.
+You need to pass a token via environmenet variable `GITHUB_TOKEN`.

 There are two options.

 1. (Recommendation) If you use GitHub **Organization** Project, you can use a `GitHub App`